pbberlin/go-massmail/README.md

 * Batch file, setting up logging to file

 ### Todo templates

-* Repeating text blocks (i.e. footer) for inclusion into templates

 * HTML emails should get a distinct plain text version.
   At the moment, we just add the HTML file again as plain text.